 We also sent a quotation to Y Yachts, where we got the answer we wanted! 🙂 They could offer a third party insurance for sailing to the Caribbean (not Senegal and Gambia, though, if we want to sail there).
 They have also been very fast and helpful with answering our questions.
 We will most likely choose them as our insurer.

-Also a no, since they don’t normally offer third party only.
+Also a no, since they don’t normally offer third party liability insurance for cruising sailboat only.

 Admiral Yacht Insurance

 We never sent a quote since they asked early on their web form if the boat was worth more than 40’000 pounds.
 If not, you got a message saying that they couldn’t offer you anything.

 We got a reply saying that they only insure existing client for sailing to the Caribbean.